Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Yandy Díaz At The Plate

-- Diaz has 144 hits and an OBP of .403 to go with a slugging percentage of .506.
-All three of those stats lead Tampa Bay hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 18th in the league in slugging.
+- Among qualified hitters in baseball, he ranks fifth in batting average, seventh in on-base percentage, and 20th in slugging.

-- In 15.0% of his games this year, he has hit a long ball, and 3.4% of his trips to the plate.
+- He has gone deep in 14.9% of his games this season, and 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.